 Second quarter EBIT margin

-*Aggregate Industry Production: IHS Automotive July 2016 global light vehicle production forecasts, Power Systems Research (PSR) July 2016 forecast for global commercial truck and buses, PSR off-highway engine production in North America and Europe and Tenneco estimates.
+**Source: IHS Automotive July 2017 global light vehicle production forecast, Power Systems Research July 2017 commercial truck forecast, and/or and Tenneco estimates.

 Statements of Income – 3 Months